Is Your Driving Instructor a Registered Professional?

 do not need to be registered with the government and may not have had criminal record checks.

 If a driving instructor does not display their certificate/badge in the vehicle please challenge them and if they cannot produce a certificate/badge get out of the car as they are not a proper driving instructor and have not been criminal record checked.
-You can report someone who you think may be a bogus driving instructor to the DVSA at email@example.com.
+You can report someone who you think could be a bogus driving instructor to the DVSA at firstname.lastname@example.org.